This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Deductible

-Genki’s Resident has different deductible options of €1000, €500, or €0 per calendar year.
+Genki’s Native has different deductible options of €1000, €500, or €0 per calendar year.
 The lower your deductible, the higher your monthly premium.

 Make sure to read your policy to make sure you understand what is and isn’t covered.